View all web browser and mobile devices available in our cloud-based test lab.

-Developers and QA teams are shifting to open source test automation tools and frameworks.
+Open source automation testing tools are being leveraged by successful developers and QA teams more and more.
 This includes leveraging both web and mobile testing tools that are open source.
 Here's what you need to know about choosing open source tools for testing.

 Open source automation frameworks include best practices, assumptions, tools, and libraries to use across teams.
 Frameworks is used interchangeably with tools when it comes to open source.

 Selecting the right open source automated testing tool and framework is important.
 But there are countless open source automation testing tools available.
-So, how do you choose the right open source tools for testing?
+So, how do you choose the right open source automation tools for testing?

 Looking for open source automation tools for testing?
 Here are 6 things you should consider: